 Reviewing Hearing Aids Available at Costco: An Overview

-Hearing aid brands available for sale at Costco Hearing Aid Centers in 2022 include: Phonak, Rexton, Jabra, Philips and Kirkland Signature.
+Hearing aid brands available for sale at Costco Hearing Aid Centers include: Phonak, Rexton, GN ReSound, and Philips.

 Phonak became the 4th vendor in Costco after launching its Brio hearing aids into Costco in 2014.
-Currently, the company continues to offer the Brio 4, which is available in Behind-The-Ear (BTE) with 13 or 312 battery, and a line up of custom models.
+The company’s most recent technology, the Brio 4, is now available in Behind-The-Ear (BTE) with 13 or 312 battery, and custom models.

 According to Phonak, the Brio 4 features include: